BIRTHDAY · Singapore

 Frequently Asked Questions

-What's the best birthday restaurant in Singapore?
+What's the best restaurant for a birthday in Singapore?

-Will they bring a cake?
+Will these restaurants let me bring a birthday cake?